MindscapeHQ/raygun4android/README.md

 The world's best Android Crash Reporting and Real User Monitoring solution

-Supports Android 4.1+ (API 16+).
+Supports Android 5+ (API 21+).

+If you need to support Android 4.1+, please use Raygun4Android 4.0.1.

 ## IMPORTANT

 ### 10 November 2023

-Raygun4Android 4.0.1 is currently considered to be the stable release of the provider and is tagged in the repository.
+Raygun4Android 4.0.1 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 4.1+ (API 16+)

-The `develop` branch reflects ongoing work on the 4.1 line as tagged snapshots.
+The `develop` branch reflects ongoing work on the 4.1 line as tagged snapshots and only support

 The `master` branch used to be the branch for ongoing work and releases until `4.1.0-alpha1`.
 In the future, the `master` branch will reflect release builds.